 Alpha

-This the default view of chords which uses the capital letters A through G including sharps and flats for the designated key.
+This is the default view of chords, which uses the capital letters A through G, including sharps and flats for the designated key.
 You can adjust how chords are outputted by making changes in Settings > Display Settings > Song Formatting > Chords or by tapping on the wrench icon in the upper left corner of the Chords tab.

 Nashville